presidentbeef/brakeman/README.md

 # Continuous Integration

-There is also a [plugin available](http://brakemanscanner.org/docs/jenkins/) for Jenkins/Hudson.
+There is a [plugin available](http://brakemanscanner.org/docs/jenkins/) for Jenkins/Hudson.

 For even more continuous testing, try the [Guard plugin](https://github.com/guard/guard-brakeman).